boldbi/boldbi-kubernetes/helm/docs/common-configuration.md

        autoscaling.targetCPUUtilizationPercentage
       </td>
       <td>
-       The CPU utilization is the average CPU usage of a all pods in a deployment across the last minute divided by the requested CPU of this deployment.
+       The CPU utilization is the average CPU usage of all pods in a deployment across the last minute divided by the requested CPU of this deployment.
       </td>
     </tr>
     <tr>